mitzCanCode/netscan/README.md

 - Save scan results in different formats (JSON, XML, TXT).
 - Display the scan results in a formatted table.
 - Sniff packets on the network.
-- Check for open ports on found devices.
 - Scan by pinging each device on the network.

 ## Contribution